Plonky3/Plonky3/README.md

 ## Nightly-only optimizations

-Some optimizations (in particular AVX-512-optimized math) rely on features that are currently available only in the nightly build of Rustc.
+Some optimizations (in particular, AVX-512-optimized math) rely on features that are currently available only in the nightly build of Rustc.
 To use them, you need to enable the `nightly-features` feature.
 For example, to run the tests:
 ```
 cargo test --features nightly-features
 ```